MODULE 1: Approaching Cosmetic Products and Their Safety

 COSMETIC PRODUCT SAFETY ASSESSMENT ONLINE TRAINING

-CCE Course at a Glance: The training program, now in its fourth season, aims to empower participants with the skills necessary to conduct Safety Assessments (SAs) for cosmetic products with global reach.
+CCE Course at a Glance: The training program, now in its 5th season, aims to empower participants with the skills necessary to conduct Safety Assessments (SAs) for cosmetic products with global reach.
 The foundation of the scientific and regulatory principles lies in the European Regulation N° 1223/2009 on cosmetic products and its associated guidance publications.
-Yet, the curriculum also provides support for applications under further global regulatory frameworks, with a focus on developments under the US-MOCRA.
+Yet, the curriculum also provides support for applications under further global regulatory frameworks, with one focus on developments under the US-MOCRA.

 CCE’s team of EU / UK safety assessors, alongside other international CCE experts, will share their practical experiences gleaned from hands-on daily practice in performing SAs and ensuring regulatory compliance.
-Additionally, the program will feature lecturers from universities and industry who will contribute insights into fundamental scientific aspects.
+Additionally, the program will feature lecturers from universities and industry who will contribute insights on fundamental scientific aspects.
 This approach ensures a comprehensive understanding of both practical applications and theoretical underpinnings.

-The training unfolds across 6 online modules over the span of a year.
+The training unfolds across 6 online modules over the span of one year.
 Each module comprises four webinars and a dedicated full online day for knowledge exchange, discussion, exercises, and support.
-The collective content of the modules equips participants with the necessary expertise to proficiently perform cosmetic product safety assessments upon completing the entire course.
+Upon completing tht entire course, the collective content of the modules equips participants with the necessary expertise to proficiently perform cosmetic product safety assessments upon completing the entire course.
+Overall, the course provides a well-rounded and in-depth education, blending real-world application with academic rigor.

 Target Groups